Introduction goes here

 108

-The same Hugh [de Segrave] has other letters of general attorney in England for the same time, nominating Thomas de Oldington Oldyngton and Nicholas de Carew Carrewe alternately.
+The same Hugh [de Seagrave] has other letters of general attorney in England for the same time, nominating Baldyndon John de Baldon and Nicholas de Drayton alternately.

 The chancellor received the attorneys.